infinum/eightshift-docs/website/blog/2024-02-01-making-your-project-multilingual.md

 ```

 ## Making strings translatable in JS
-To translate the strings in your block editor or options, you will first have to import the function.
+To translate the strings in the Block editor or options, you will first have to import the function from the `@wordpress/i18n` library.
 ```jsx
 import { __ } from '@wordpress/i18n';
 ```